C-Change Faculty Survey

 An instrument measuring dimensions of the existing institutional culture often used to address the professional and personal development of faculty in academic medical centers.

 Development of the C-Change Surveys

-The C-Change Faculty Survey is available for use by academic medical centers wishing to assess and improve their culture and existing practices in order to create a more academically productive, inclusive, diverse and humanistic environment where all people can thrive.
-The Surveys allow detailed exploration of the foundations of the development of human capital, (e.g., trust, relationships, perception of opportunity, professionalism and the learning environment) as well as the waste of such human capital. (e.g., disconnection, causes of dissatisfaction, burnout and desire to leave academia).
+The C-Change Faculty Survey is available for use in the health sciences and other disciplines7 wishing to understand and improve their culture and existing practices in order to create a more productive, inclusive, diverse, and humanistic environment where all individuals can thrive.
+The survey allows detailed exploration of the foundations of the development of human capital (e.g., trust, relationships, perception of opportunity, professionalism, respect, mentoring, equity, and the learning environment) as well as the waste of such human capital (e.g., disconnection, causes of dissatisfaction, burnout, harassment, discrimination and desire to leave academia).

 Content of the C-Change Faculty Survey

-C-Change works closely with medical schools to understand any unique needs they might have in survey adaptation or fielding, and administers the Survey.
+C-Change works closely with medical schools to understand any unique needs they might have in survey adaptation or fielding, and administers the survey.
 C-Change works in collaboration with each institution to develop a strong communications plan to enable a high response rate.
-Depending on the size and analytic needs of the institution, C-Change can recommend and develop a sampling plan or field the Survey to the full census of the faculty, as appropriate.
+Depending on the size and analytic needs of the institution, C-Change can recommend and develop a sampling plan or field the survey to the full census of the faculty, as appropriate.